JM-Lemmi/commute-heatmap/Readme.md

 Start `scraper.r` to scrape all the towns in your area, output to `data\origins.csv`.
 (Currently only scrapes cities from Baden-Württemberg, Germany)

 Note the commuting destinations in `data\destinations.csv`.
-One per line lat,long with decimal dot.
+One per line lat,long with decimal dot and the commuting mode ("driving", "transit", "bicycling", "walking").

 Run Part 1 of `visualization.r` to create the map with all origins and destinations marked on the map.
 The Image is saved to `data\visualization.png`.